Quick checklist

 FAQ

-The most important checks are clear facial visibility, a plain enough background, stable framing, and a sharp source image.
+Check first for clear facial visibility, a plain enough background, stable framing, and a sharp source image.
+Those checks tell you whether the current baby frame is worth keeping or whether you should retake it early.

 Are baby passport photo requirements different from adult ones?